The 90-day loop, in one scroll

 Why this works for podcasts and B2B hosts specifically

 In practice this means the best-fitting hosts are B2B podcasters in crypto, AI, SaaS, and finance verticals whose recordings naturally include pain-point storytelling, data asides, and narrative reframes.
-Lifestyle and pure-entertainment channels compound too, but the reinvestment phase behaves differently — the hook families are narrower and the top-cohort CPV floor is higher.
+The same fit-pattern shows up across the FORKOFF clipping agency book and the podcast clipping for founders lane.
+Lifestyle and pure-entertainment channels compound too, but the reinvestment phase behaves differently : the hook families are narrower and the top-cohort CPV floor is higher.
 For operator-audience channels (the ones FORKOFF tends to run), $0.0015 reinvestment CPV is a defensible target.
 For entertainment channels the floor sits closer to $0.003.

 Two related FORKOFF reads on the measurement side: the Qualified Views Audit (which defines the hold-rate metric this whole loop runs on) and the Managed Clipping service page for how we staff a 90-day engagement.
 For the operator view of where this sits inside a broader content operations stack, the clipping agency pricing comparison is the baseline cost reference.